ianquigley-sap/ai-image-samples/classical_transaction/multi_image_old_ui.md

 Generate an app to display and change equipment.
 First page should show the list of equipment records with filter field for equipment number.
 Once the user selects a table record, a new page  opens up showing the data for the selected record.
+This new page MUST contain the following Tabs: General, Location, Organization, Structure, Warranty data, Sales and Distribution, SerData
+It is vital that these tabs are created.
 The general Tab is displayed as in the image:
 ![Object page](old_ui1.jpeg)
 Category field represents a code list with values X (Equipment services) and M (Machines) This page also contains the following Tabs: Location, Organization, Structure, Warranty data, Sales and Distribution, SerData, each of these tabs contains fields and/or tables.